ryanries/PassFiltEx/README.md

 - The RELEASE build of the password filter uses only ETW event logging.
 The DEBUG build logs to ETW, stdout console and also DebugOut.
   (You can use Sysinternal's DbgView to view DebugOut messages.)
   WARNING: Debug builds print the passwords out into the logging, which is a security risk.
 Release builds do not print passwords.
+  This project also contains another program, PassFiltExTest.exe, which allows you to test the functionality of the password filter in a simple console program where you just type sample passwords.

 - The password filter utilizes Event Tracing for Windows (ETW).
 ETW is fast, lightweight, and there is no concern over managing text-based log files which are slow and consume disk space.